s-ccs/pyedfread/Readme.md

  - events contains fixation and saccade definitions
  - messages contains meta data associated with each trial.

-To add the trial meta data into the eye tracking data run:

-    >>> events = edf.trials2events(events, messages)

 edfread allows to select which meta data you want to read from your edf file.
 This happens through the 'filter' argument of edf.pread / edfread.fread.
 It can contain a list of 'message' identifiers.
 A message identifier in the EDF is